sambhav37/case_study/README.md

 3. Uncomment the lines in main() to receive attributes via config.
 4. Pass the zip file and the required parameters with the spark-submit command.

-## <a name="encryption">Used encryption</a>

-Declaration of the usage of any encryption (see BIOS Repository Policy §4.a ).
-Currently NO encryption is in use.